Carp Welfare

 This may seem like a no brainer for many, however, we still see people in photographs or on the bank almost cuddling their catch rather than holding it correctly.
 It is paramount to hold a carp in the right manner for two reasons.
 Firstly it will be a more comfortable experience for the fish and secondly, your photos will look great.

-Make sure you are in a crouched or kneeling position when holding the fish at all times, and always hold the fish over the mat, in case for any reason the fish should begin to flap and force you to lose grip.
+Make sure you are in a crouched or kneeling position when holding the fish low to the ground over the mat at all times.
+If the fish struggles you can then simply lower it gently back on to the mat.

 To hold a carp correctly, one hand must be placed with your fingers gripping either side of the pectoral fin and the other hand should repeat the process on the carp’s anal fin.